 CUFC’s and CRFC’s were recently designated in 2021, and are shown in the interactive map below.

 Approach to the Identification of Freight-related Needs and Recommendations

-Below you will see options for viewing commodity flows (freight movement) to and from areas in Virginia.
+Below you will see options for viewing freight performance measures and commodity flows (freight movement) to and from areas in Virginia.

-The word cloud graphics show the types of freight that are included in the data shown in the commodity flows (freight origin and destination) maps.
+- The word cloud graphics show the types of freight that are included in the data shown in the commodity flows (freight origin and destination) map tool.
 The word clouds depict the relative amounts of different commodity types, with larger words depicting higher tonnage and smaller words depicting less tonnage.